 Are the results lasting?

-The facelift may make you look 10 to 15 years younger but the results are not forever; the aging process never takes a break.
-This benefit will be maintained more or less over the next years depending on the care and precautions against photoaging that are taken and if smoking is abandoned for those who still have the habit.
+The facelift may make you look 10 to 15 years younger but the results are not forever; the ageing process never takes a break.
+This benefit will be maintained more or less over the next years depending on the care and taken precautions against photoaging and if smoking is abandoned for those who still have the habit.